karchit/aws-cdk-github-workshop/README.md

 In this section, we will configure our AWS and Github for the workshop

+## Github Setup
+Github Actions supports creation of environments, which are used by workflows for deployments.
+In this workshop we will create two environments: dev & prod.
+To do this:
+- Go to your repository's Settings -> Environments -> New Environment
+- Create two environments named: dev, prod

+These environments will play a critical role in our deployments so we will be configuring these frequently.

 ## AWS Setup

 All examples in workshop will use the Sydney (ap-southeast-2) region.
 You are free to use any other AWS Region.